aaditya09750/Agroreach/README.md

 ---

-**AR E-Commerce Platform** delivers a comprehensive, production-ready solution for modern online retail with multilingual support, multi-currency transactions, and enterprise-grade features.
+**AGROREACH - Farm To Home Marketplace** delivers a comprehensive, production-ready solution for modern online retail with multilingual support, multi-currency transactions, and enterprise-grade features.
 This full-stack application demonstrates expertise in React/TypeScript development, Node.js backend architecture, MongoDB database design, RESTful API development, and responsive UI/UX design with a focus on performance, security, scalability, and exceptional user experience across all touchpoints.

 **🌐 Try it live:** [Coming Soon]